grimmigerFuchs/ParticlePy/README.md

         <a href="https://pypi.org/project/particlepy/">PyPi</a>
     </h5>
 	<p align="center">
-		A short library for easy to use particles in Pygame based on <a href="http://dafluffypotato.com/" target="blank">DaFluffyPotato's</a> particle system.
+		A small library for easy to use particles in Pygame based on <a href="http://dafluffypotato.com/" target="blank">DaFluffyPotato's</a> particle system.
 	</p>
 </p>